leeboardtools/mimon/UIDesignNotes.md

 - MultiSplitsEditor:

-- Account Register

 - Splits List:
-    - Need appropriate sign for split values.
+    - Need to test appropriate sign with mortgages, etc.

 - Add an Imbalance account?